RNCTX/ngobox/README.md

 AWS API keys with access given to fully manage SES, a dedicated email account to catch mail bounces, and another email account to send notifications to the server admin.
 A server.
 A subdomain that isn't your main website.
 Make something like admin.yoursite.com or backend.yoursite.com.
 These are internal staff-only tools, not meant to be linked to the public from your main website.

 The ansible playbooks presume you log in as the user "ubuntu" via public key auth and don't need a password for sudo (default on AWS EC2 instances).
-For other methods you can make some <a href="https://github.com/RNCTX/ngobox/wiki/Installing-if-you-need-a-password-for-ssh,-sudo" target="_blank">small changes</a> to the main playbook file to accommodate other setups if needed.
+If you need to change the user or provide a password you can make some <a href="https://github.com/RNCTX/ngobox/wiki/Installing-if-you-need-a-password-for-ssh,-sudo" target="_blank">small changes</a> to the main playbook file to accommodate other setups.

 **Longer answer if you're starting from scratch:**